nshawn4675/nshawn4675.github.io/_posts/2021-01-25-Check-If-All-1's-Are-at-Least-Length-K-Places-Away.md

 ---
 layout: post
 title: "[LeetCode January Challange] Day 25 - Check If All 1's Are at Least Length K Places Away"
 date: 2021-01-25 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Array, United Health Group]
+tags: [Easy, Array, United Health Group, C++]
 ---
 Given an array <font color="red">nums</font> of 0s and 1s and an integer <font color="red">k</font>, return <font color="red">True</font> if all 1's are at least <font color="red">k</font> places away from each other, otherwise return <font color="red">False</font>.